nhat8002nguyen/web-scrape/scrapy_projects/search_domain_contacts/domains_contact_crawler/README.md

 6. Run the deploy.py with the command to deploy the scripts to remote machines based on instances.csv file:
     `$ python3.10 deploy.py`

-7. Your Storage VPS will collect data from other machines after each 5 minutes, and will be expired in 4 days.
+7. Your Storage VPS will collect data from other machines after each 5 minutes, and will be expired in 7 days.
-    The data will be saved to folder ~/email_spider/remote_data/outputs
+    The data will be saved to folder ~/remote_data/outputs

+8. To pull data from storage vps to local computer run:
+`$ scp -i clouds/ramnode.pem -r root@167.88.113.102:/root/remote_data/csv_outputs ../remote_data`

+9.In the /remote_data/combine_csv.py, edit the prefixes at line 12, and then run it.
+It will combine all csv files into files prefixed with 'combined_'.